 - 6 cloves garlic, finely minced

 Rinse cucumbers and drain.
 Cut off the both ends of cucumber.
 Halve cucumber lengthwise into two.
 Quarter each cucumber half along its length starting from the center of the cucumber leaving about ½ inch of the other end intact.

 Sprinkle with coarse salt and leave at room temperature for about two hours.
 Drain.

 Mix all stuffing ingredients in a medium bowl.

-Oi kimchi can be eaten right away or kept in the fridge for up to a week.
+Oi kimchi can be eaten right away or kept in the refrigerator for up to one week.